deflect-ca/deflect-api/README.md

-# Deflect Core
+# Deflect API

-This project serves as the core of Deflect, several componenet is integrated within this project including edgemanage, database for storing DNS and website record, API and gen_site_config module.
+This project serves as the API interface to Deflect.
+Several componenets are integrated within this project including edgemanage, a database for storing DNS and website records, as well as the API and gen_site_config module.

 ## System diagram